jbiancot/ubuntu_lamp/README.md

 _docker image name: jbiancot/ubuntu_lamp_

-# I strongly recommend to you a newer version of this images: https://github.com/jbiancot/ubuntu_lamp_java
+# I strongly recommend to you a newer version of this image: https://github.com/jbiancot/ubuntu_lamp_java

 I have tried some Docker LAMP images but they fall short.
 In many cases, they have basic Apache/PHP packages and it is hard to extend from them, or they do not follow conventions, e.g: path for web files (.html, .php, .js) is different from the standard, etc.